-US House Speaker McCarthy removed from role in unprecedented vote
+Kevin McCarthy removed as US House speaker in unprecedented vote

 — Kevin McCarthy (@SpeakerMcCarthy) October 2, 2023

-On Monday evening, Gaetz launched an effort to remove McCarthy from his role as speaker, alleging that he had betrayed the party by working towards a compromise deal with Democrats to avoid a shutdown.
+On Monday evening, Gaetz launched an effort to remove McCarthy, alleging he had betrayed the party by working towards a compromise deal with Democrats to avoid a shutdown.

-McCarthy took to social media with a defiant message: “Bring it on”.
-Less than 24 hours later, he became the first House Speaker in US history to be removed from the role in a Congressional vote.
+McCarthy took to social media with a defiant message: “Bring it on.”
+Less than 24 hours later, he became the first House speaker in US history to be removed from the role in a congressional vote.